Learn cPanel

 This action will redirect you to a brand new page called "Add New Forwarder" respectively, and there you will need to configure the following settings for your brand new email forwarder:

-• Address to Forward - Here you will need to input the email account FROM which the emails will be forwarded.
+• Address to Forward - Please use this text field to type in the email account FROM which the emails will be forwarded.
 Please bear in mind that this must be an existing email account that you have previously created in the "Email Accounts" cPanel feature.
 Also, in this field, you will need to type only the email account without any "@" sign and domain name.

-• Destination - Here is the place where you will have to configure TO where or TO what your email should be forwarded.
+• Destination - Please use the radio buttons here to determine the forwader's behaviour or where you will have to configure where or what your email should be forwarded to.
 Let's review the available options:

-• Forward to Email Address - This option will allow you to specify a single email address TO which your emails will be forwarded.
+• Forward to Email Address - Please use this option to enable cPanel to specify a single email address TO which your emails will be forwarded.
 Please note that this email address may be hosted elsewhere or associated with a domain that is not part of your cPanel account with us.
 However, we strongly suggest keeping the email forwarding on your Hosting Account level meaning that the emails should be forwarded to another email account created in your Hosting Account with us.

-• Discard and send an error to the sender (at SMTP time) - You can also choose for any email sent to the configured address to be discarded without the same being forwarded to anywhere.
+• Discard and send an error to the sender (at SMTP time) - Please use this option to choose any message sent to the configured address to be discarded without the same being forwarded anywhere.
 When discarded you can also configure a message to be sent to the sender as a response to why the message has been discarded.

-• Forward to a system account - Under the "Advanced Options" link you will find few more options.
+• Forward to a system account - Under the "Advanced Options" link, you will find a few more options.
 The first one is to forward the message to the system email account for your Web Hosting account.
-Please note that each Web Hosting account when created automatically has a system email account that is the username used for the web hosting account.
+Please note that each Web Hosting account, when created, automatically has a system email account that is the username used for the web hosting account.
 This email account is used only for internal messaging purposes and cannot be reached from outside your Web Hosting Account.

-• Pipe to a Program - This option will allow you to pass any inbound message to a specific script hosted on your Web Hosting Account.
+• Pipe to a Program - Please use this option to allow you to pass any inbound message to a specific script hosted on your Web Hosting Account.

 Finally, when you are ready with the configuration of your email forwarded, please do not forget to click on the "Add Forwarder" button so the created forwarder can be saved.